AMOGH1308/Codebase-Navigator/README.md

-# AI-Powered Interactive Code Analysis and Refactoring Platform
+# Codebase Navigator and Refactoring Assistant with Dynamic Web Integration

 An intelligent codebase navigator and refactoring assistant that combines static code analysis with AI-powered insights to help developers understand, analyze, and improve their Python codebases.